Ayush-Tak/personal-faq-bot/README.md

 ```
 2. Add Your Data

-Place your personal Markdown (.md) or PDF (.pdf) files inside the data/ directory.
+Place your personal Markdown (.md) files inside the data/ directory.

 3. Build and Ingest Documents